spring-recipes/oreilly-live-training/README.md

 - Building a REST API
 - Validating Data
 - HTTP Clients
-- GraphQL

 ## Databases

-- Connecting to and H2 database
+- Connecting to an H2 database
 - What about a real database?
   - Docker Compose Module
   - How to view the database?
+- Database Abstractions
+  - `JdbcTemplate`
+  - `JdbcClient`
   - Spring Data
-  - Show off Spring Data JDBC (Event.java)
-- Populating the database
-  - DDL script
-  - Programmatically

 ## Spring Cloud